arafato/alicloud-core-concepts-book/manuscript/crossborder_integration.md

 ![Global Accelerator - Bandwidth Packages](09/ga_bwpackages.png)

-## Solution CAse Study: Private Global Internet Accelerator
+## Solution Case Study: Private Global Internet Accelerator
 This chapter describes how to accelerate http(s)-requests to any SaaS application and public service from workloads running on Alibaba Cloud by using Cloud Enterprise Network and a redundant setup of an nginx-based reverse proxy that will also do DNS resolution locally to mitigate any DNS spoofing attacks.

 ### Introduction